sts10/fgift/README.markdown

 If you installed FGift using Cargo, you can uninstall FGift by running: `cargo uninstall fgift`

-To uninstall Rust/`cargo` (if you install Rust solely to run FGift, for example), as of 2023, run: `rustup self uninstall` ([source](https://www.rust-lang.org/tools/install)).
+To uninstall Rust and `cargo` (if you install Rust solely to run FGift, for example), as of 2023, run: `rustup self uninstall` ([source](https://www.rust-lang.org/tools/install)).

 ## Using FGift: Examples

 FGift is a command-line tool.
+It must also take a NAMES file, but there are other optional arguments it can take.

 - `fgift tests/test-files/test-names.csv` Creates random gift assignments from Names file `test-names.csv`, without assigning anyone to give to members of their immediate family (as denoted by rows in the `test-names.csv` file (see above for examples).